vdesabou/kafka-docker-playground-docs/docs/playground debug tcp-dump.md

 # playground debug tcp-dump

 🕵️‍♂️ Take a tcp dump (sniffing network)

+Captures the traffic in or out of a container for --duration seconds and
+brings the capture file back, ready to open in Wireshark.
+Narrow it with
+--port when you know which one you care about.

+❕ On an encrypted listener you will see the handshake and the failures,
+   but not the records themselves.

 ## Usage